-Bayer sells assets, cuts jobs, takes impairment charge
+Bayer to sell businesses, cut jobs after Monsanto deal

 Consumer Health brands acquired with the Merck & Co. and Dihon businesses will account for 2.7 billion euros of that, while about 600 million euros impairments and write-offs are due to a decision not to utilize a hemophilia drug factory in the German city of Wuppertal and to concentrate production in Berkeley, United States.

+The company said it was targeting core earnings per share of 6.80 euros in 2019, up from an expected 5.70 to 5.90 euros this year, with a 2022 target of around 10 euros, when discounting the effect of currency swings and portfolio changes.

+The group’s margin of earnings before interest, taxes, depreciation and amortization (EBITDA) and special items over sales should increase to over 30 percent by 2022, up from 26.5 percent last year, it added.

-Reporting by Ludwig Burger, editing by Tassilo Hummel
+Reporting by Ludwig Burger; Editing by Tassilo Hummel and Keith Weir